AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 ------------------------------------

-For source coverage criteria, |gcvcov| :option:`--annotate=report` produces a syntetic text report that lists all the :term:`coverage violations` (failure to satisfy some aspect of a coverage criterion) relevant to the set of assessed criteria.
+For source coverage criteria, |gcvcov| :option:`--annotate=report` produces a summary that lists all the :term:`coverage violations` (failure to satisfy some aspect of a coverage criterion) relevant to the set of assessed criteria.